OmarAlali966/aws-enterprise-security-monitoring-platform/docs/architecture.md

 This document ties together every stage built so far into a single
-picture: the identity foundation (IAM), the audit trail (CloudTrail + KMS), the detection and compliance layer (GuardDuty, Security Hub, AWS Config), and the public-facing website these controls protect.
+picture: the identity foundation (IAM), the audit trail (CloudTrail + KMS), the detection and compliance layer (GuardDuty, Security Hub, AWS Config), the real-time alerting layer (CloudWatch + SNS), and the public-facing website these controls protect.

 ## Company Context